Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/booking-flow/search/what-is-search-query.md

 ### Can I receive daily prices in Search response?
 Yes, if the Seller provides the information, you can receive daily prices in Search response through the roomPrice>**breakdown**.

+### Can I still get availability if the hotel code is not found in the Connections Content section?
+Yes, in some cases you might still receive availability for a hotel even if its code isn’t listed in the Connections Content section, provided that the Supplier returns options based on your credentials and search criteria (hotel, dates, pax distribution, etc.).

+This can occasionally happen when a Supplier has added new hotels to your portfolio, but the changes are not yet reflected in the Connections Content section because they did not coincide with the scheduled content update.
+During these times, a hotel may show availability through the integration, even though it is not yet reflected in the Connections Content section.

+In these scenarios, we recommend using the [Force Update Now](/kb/connections/connections-content/how-to-check-my-connections-content#how-can-i-use-the-force-update-now-functionality) functionality to update your portfolio and reaching out to the Supplier for further information if needed.

 ### Can I get a hotel description in Search response?
 It is not possible to obtain a hotel description using the Search Query in the Travelgate API.
 However, the detailed hotel description can be obtained through the [Hotels Query](/kb/our-products/are-you-a-buyer/our-methods/static-content/hotel-x-hotels-query), which returns details about a hotel.
 The returned fields include images, descriptions, views, attributes, and more (as long as this information is provided by the Supplier via the integration).